“My Home was Remediated, but I Still Cannot Sleep and I Itch in Certain Rooms”

-- In the event you have a home where you cannot pinpoint the mold source that is making you sick, it’s time to consider moving.
+- Finding a hidden mold is tricky.
+In the event you have a home where you cannot pinpoint the mold source that is making you sick, it’s time to consider moving.
 Another option is to step up your mold maintenance processes to clean and filter your air and surfaces.
 Many individuals (especially those in apartments) will use HavenMist to regularly reduce mold spores in the air.
 This will reduce air counts to close to zero.
 Since mold takes awhile to reproduce and get a foothold, your air mold levels will be minimal for 1-4 weeks, depending on the room.
 You can simply re-mist again.
 The Haven Misters are very efficient with the HavenMist or the CitriSafe Mold Solution, and a bottle will last months.

 Misting should not be the end of your mold maintenance.
 A HEPA vacuum will remove spores from surfaces and carpets without recirculating the spores back into the air (this is what regular vacuums do with small microscopic particles like mold spores).
 If you suffer from mold exposure or chemical sensitivity, a portable air purifier will clean all the air in the room on an hourly basis.
 These two appliances can make a significant difference in being well in your home environment.
 HEPA vacuuming a couple hours after misting will remove both spores and mold debris that can also be harmful.